itera-io/terraform-provider-taikun/docs/data-sources/app_instance.md

 - `parameters_yaml` (String) A path to a valid yaml file that includes the parameters for the application.
 - `project_id` (String) The ID of the project where the application should be deployed.
 - `status` (String) Do not set.
 Used for tracking application instance failures.
+- `timeout` (Number) The timeout in minutes for the application installation.